Jelly-RDF/jelly-jvm/docs/docs/contributing.md

 If you have any questions or want to discuss a feature, you can join the **[Jelly Discord chat](https://discord.gg/A8sN5XwVa5)**.

-## Code of Conduct
+## Code of conduct

-By participating in this project, you are expected to follow our [Code of Conduct](./code_of_conduct.md).
+By participating in this project, you are expected to follow our [Code of conduct](./code_of_conduct.md).
 Be kind, inclusive, and constructive.

 ## Submitting issues